crusj/bookmarks.nvim/README.md

     fix_enable = false, -- If true, when saving the current file, if the bookmark line number of the current file changes, try to fix it.

-    virt_text = "🔖", -- Show virt text at the end of bookmarked lines, if it is empty, use the description of bookmarks instead. virt_pattern = { "*.go", "*.lua", "*.sh", "*.php", "*.rs" }, -- Show virt text only on matched pattern border_style = "single", -- border style: "single", "double", "rounded" hl = {
+    virt_text = "🔖", -- Show virt text at the end of bookmarked lines, if it is empty, use the description of bookmarks instead. sign_icon = "",                                           -- if it is not empty, show icon in signColumn. virt_pattern = { "*.go", "*.lua", "*.sh", "*.php", "*.rs" }, -- Show virt text only on matched pattern border_style = "single", -- border style: "single", "double", "rounded" hl = {